jasondcater/colour/README.md

 About
 -----

-* The small diddy is built using React and packaged using Browserify.
+* This small diddy is built using React and packaged using Browserify.
 * All commom HTML Color names are valid.
 * Once a vaild color name or hexidecimal value is detected the application will update the palette.
 * A timeout is inlcluded for hexidecimal values of three digits.
 Assuming a three digit value IS NOT intended we delay the processing of the color code to see if there will be a fourth digit.